sssgrowth/ATT_SPECIES/README.md

 ## SpeciesExplorer ([Project Tutorial](https://sssgrowth.github.io/SPECIESEXPLORER/))
-#### As long as this paper is accepted, this project is publicly available.
-### +Updating...+
+### + Updating... +
 This project contains the experimental datasets and codes.
 This is a preview version of the tutorial.
 The detailed descriptions are still in the making.

 ### Contents